-Of all the regions in South Africa which have yet to fully realize their potential, Swartland undoubtedly offers the most promise.
-Situated to the north-west of Paarl, Swartland (Black land in Dutch) is increasingly recognized for its excellent terroir, particularly suitable for growing red varieties such as Pinotage, Shiraz and other Rhone grapes to optimum ripeness, producing wines of real concentration and inimitable style.
+Of all the regions in South Africa that have yet to realize their potential fully, Swartland undoubtedly offers the most promise.
+Situated to the north-west of Paarl, Swartland (Black land in Dutch) is increasingly recognized for its excellent terroir, particularly suitable for growing red varieties such as Pinotage, Shiraz, and other Rhone grapes to optimum ripeness, producing wines of real concentration and inimitable style.

 Swartland is to be found 65 Kilometers north of Cape Town and is still an important center of cereal growing.
 But in wine terms, it was formerly regarded as something of a poor relation to the more established Stellenbosch and Paarl.
-Indeed, for many years it was associated with robust, alcoholic and harsh red wines which often ended up in the nondescript ‘Cape Blends,’ the mainstay of South Africa’s remaining wine cooperatives.
+Indeed, it was associated with robust, alcoholic, and harsh red wines for many years, which often ended up in the nondescript ‘Cape Blends,’ the mainstay of South Africa’s remaining wine cooperatives.
 However, this perception is increasingly being eroded by pioneers like Charles Back of Fairview and Eben Sadie, who have successfully demonstrated that Swartland can produce powerful and yet balanced wines of real class and merit.
 Their enthusiasm will surely inspire others to invest in Swartland’s varied terroir, bringing more exciting bottles to South Africa’s rapidly expanding mosaic of wine styles.

 The region is currently planted with approximately 11,500 hectares of vineyards, with Chenin Blanc, Shiraz and other Rhone red varieties dominating the picture.
 The region is quite vast, with higher altitude vineyards flanking the northern side of the Paardeberg Mountain, in addition to the vineyards that line the plains of Piketberg in the north.
 And so like most of South Africa, the topography is diverse and subsequently, vineyards can be found in vastly different altitudes and situations, which of course directly affects the resulting wine style.